 The other academic speaker, John T. Broderick, dean and president of the University of New Hampshire School of Law and former chief justice of the New Hampshire Supreme Court, discussed the scope of the funding crisis.
 Kelso and Broderick also participated in a panel discussion with several judicial leaders.

 The Pound Civil Justice Institute was established in 1956 by a group of American trial lawyers to honor and build upon the work of Roscoe Pound.
 The Harvard Law School dean from 1916 to 1936, Pound is acknowledged as the founder of the discipline of sociological jurisprudence.
 Through its programs, the institute strives to give lawyers, judges, educators and the public a balanced view of the U.S. civil justice system.

-Kelso, the founding director of Pacific McGeorge's Capital Center for Public Law & Policy, has been a member of the law school faculty since 1986.
+Kelso, the founding director of McGeorge's Capital Center for Law & Policy, has been a member of the law school faculty since 1986.
 He will teach Torts, Government Law Theory and Practice, and Health Law in the fall semester.